 Cook about 300 gms/ 10.6 ounces of noodles.
 Toss with a tablespoon of oil.
 Follow the same instructions as for rice.
 Stir in sesame seeds at the end.

-Use any stir-fry vegetable in addition to bell peppers, like carrots, baby corn, bok choy or string beans.
+Use any stir-fry vegetable in addition to bell peppers, like carrots, bok choy or string beans.
 This recipe is for 1 cup of vegetables.
 If using more, increase the sauce, oil, chili and garlic accordingly.

 Do you need to press tofu for scramble?